rucev/ci-cd-mern-demo/docs/app-pipeline.md

           with:
             node-version: 20

-        - name: Install dependencies & run tests
+        - name: Install dependencies, run tests, test build app
           run: |
             cd app
             npm install
             npm run test
+            npm run build
 ```

-If we push this and we go to our repository "Actions" sectionwe will see the pipeline running and the tests passing.
-We can change something to force the tests to fail and see how the pipeline reacts with that
+After pushing the changes, navigate to the *Actions* tab in your GitHub repository to see the pipeline running and tests being executed.

 ## Add build and deployment

-Now that we know that we can use commands on the pipeline, we can use [Netlify CLI](https://docs.netlify.com/cli/get-started/) to add the [deployment to our app](https://cli.netlify.com/commands/deploy).
-For this, we will need to add some github secrets to our repository too.

-The 2 things we will need for our deployment are our Netlify token and our Netlify Site Id.
+With the ability to run commands in our pipeline established, we can now integrate [Netlify CLI](https://docs.netlify.com/cli/get-started/) to [deploy our app](https://cli.netlify.com/commands/deploy) automatically.

+There are a few things we will need to do before our deployment.
+We need to add GitHub secrets to securely store sensitive data like API tokens and site IDs.

-While on Netlify dashboard we need to click on our user avatar go to user setting and and OAuth to get our personal access token.
+In the Netlify dashboard, click on your user avatar, navigate to *User Settings* and select *OAuth*.
+Here, you can generate a personal access token.

 Click on new and set your expiration date and a name for the token.
 Once it's done, copy-paste it somewhere safe.